Is your ceiling fan making clicking noise?

 8. Purchase a New Quiet Ceiling Fan

-If you don’t have time to fix the problem or fixing it is more expensive than a new fan, then you should consider purchasing a new one.
+If you don’t have time to fix the problem or fixing it is more expensive than a new fan, then you should consider purchasing a new one or alternatively get a quiet desk fan for the time being.

 On Ceiling Fan Making Clicking Noise